ska-telescope/developer.skatelescope.org/src/getting-started/devenv-setup/container-development/container-development.rst

 Build the application image (this step is optional)
 ===================================================

-With the source code source code checked out, the next step is to build a Docker image for the application.
+With the source code checked out, the next step is to build a Docker image for the application.
 This image will contain the Python environment which will we will later connect to VSCode.